DHBW-Experts/documents/use_case.md

-# 1 Use-Case Name
+# 1 Fill out user-profile

-Create operation

 ## 1.1 Brief Description

-Every normal user can create new operations, making him the organizer of the newly created operation.
-An organizer must provide a good deal of information about the upcoming operation, like

-- required ressources (must have, optional)
-- the public and the private description of the operation
+Every normal user can fill out their profile while the registration progress and edit their profile later on, making him the admin of his personal information and shared skilltags.
+For a successfull operation, the user must state his data (changes), such as

+- personal information
+- skilltags
-- the place/location
+- login-data
-- the date and time the operation takes place

-The information can be split into a public and a private part.
-The private part can only be seen by accepted team members.

 # 2 Flow of Events

 ## 2.1 Basic Flow

-- User clicks on "create operation" button
+- User clicks on the "Profil einsehen" button.
-- User fills in the the form
+- User clicks on the "Profil bearbeiten" button.
+- User edits any field.
-- User clicks on "create" to create the operation, he will be sent to the details view of the operation.
-A success message will be shown.
+- User clicks on "Speichern" to update his profile, he will be sent to his profile overview again and a message "Dein Profil wurde aktualisiert!" will appear.
-- User clicks on "cancel" to close the form without saving the operation.
+- User clicks on "Abbrechen" to close the form without saving the operation.
+- User clicks on "Zurück" to close the profile overview.

 ### 2.1.1 Activity Diagram